Today, he is remembered

 with every thought possible of those days to make the noon-time more momentous.

-from his album that had the groups of Sikkim.
+He also brought old Wynberg-Allen School day photographs from his album that had Sikkim groups.
 He showed it to Mr. Firth, and he

 could identify a few of them.